• Recipes

 Salted Sorghum Molasses Pecan Pie

-But not just any ol’ pecan pie – a new house calls for a new pie.
-The base of this pecan pie is my namesake’s acclaimed recipe, but this year I’m replacing the corn syrup with a combo of sorghum molasses and blackstrap molasses, adding in a hint of orange zest to give a bitter note to counteract the sweetness, and sprinkling the whole thing with flaky salt.
+But not just any ol' pecan pie - a new house calls for a new pie.
+The base of this pecan pie is my namesake's acclaimed recipe, but I replace some of the corn syrup with blackstrap molasses, adding in a hint of orange zest to give a bitter note to counteract the sweetness, and sprinkling the whole thing with flaky salt.

 Salted Sorghum Molasses Pecan Pie